justinParton/GBFIC/README.md

 ----------------
 <dl>
    <dt>Setup</dt>
    <dd>1.
-Eclipse Compiling: Export the eclipse project as a runnable jar from <strong>File > Export</strong> then choose <strong>Java > Runnable Jar</strong>.
+Eclipse Compiling: Export the eclipse project as a runnable jar from <strong>File > Export</strong> then choose <strong>Java > Runnable Jar</strong>.<br />
-       2. The first time you run the program, the configuration panel will be selected.
+       2. Run the program from its saved location.
+The configuration panel will be selected.
 The Token and Keys are required.
 You can get them at https://developer.vimeo.com/apps
 </dd>
 </dl>
 2. Panel Breakdown